Jakubba/Homework/README.md

 # Homework

-Folder where I practicing or trying something.
+Folder where I'm practicing or trying something.